rcap107/rcap107.github.io/content/posts/about-me/intro-blog.md

 # What should you expect from this blog?
-I am writing this blog as I ~~complete my PhD~~ finished my PhD to put together some of the issues, solutions and discoveries I stumbled upon during my research.
+I am writing this blog to put together some of the issues, solutions and discoveries I stumbled upon during my research.

 Since it appears that I have a knack for finding weird and hard to reproduce